Jeremy Durham

-Jeremy Ryan Durham is an American attorney.
+Jeremy Ryan Durham is an American former politician and attorney.
 From January 2013 to September 2016 he served as the Republican member of the Tennessee House of Representatives for the 65th District, encompassing parts of Williamson County, Tennessee.
 On July 13, 2016 a special committee of the Tennessee House of Representatives released a report that found Durham had had inappropriate "sexual interactions" with 22 women.
 On September 13, 2016, Durham was expelled from the Tennessee House of Representatives on a 70–2 vote.

 Early years

 Jeremy Durham was born in Jackson, Tennessee and grew up in Adamsville.
 He graduated from the University of Tennessee in Knoxville in 2006 and earned a J.D. from the University of Memphis Law School in 2008.
 From 2009 to 2011 he served as chairman of the Tennessee Young Republican Federation and founded the Tennessee Young Republicans PAC, which raised nearly $25,000 for Republican candidates in Tennessee.
 He was a partner in the law firm Hawkins, Durham & Associates from 2010 to 2012.